 - a hunk of cheese

 - a can of soda.

-I had three days worth of lunches out of it.Continue to 9 of 12 below.
+Three days worth of lunches for the price of one brown-bag lunch.Continue to 9 of 12 below.

 09 of 12